Prof Mariana Mazzucato

 Professor Mazzucato is winner of the 2014 New Statesman SPERI Prize in Political Economy and the 2015 Wirtschaft Weiter Denken German book prize.
 In 2013 the New Republic called her one of the '3 most important thinkers about innovation'.

 Professor Mazzucato has recently been awarded two large grants from the European Commission's Horizon 2020 programme.
 The first, ‘DOLFINS- Distributed Global Financial Systems for Society’, is a cross-institution partnership led by the University of Zurich, aiming to address the global challenge of improving the financial system to better serve society, placing scientific evidence and citizens participation at the centre of the policy process in finance.
 It aims to improve the link between long run ‘inclusive’ growth and the structure of the financial system.

 The second, ISIGrowth – Innovation-fuelled, Sustainable, Inclusive Growth - led by the University of Pisa, will examine the relationship between innovation, employment dynamics and growth in an increasingly globalised, financialised economy.
 The project aims to develop comprehensive policy recommendations across areas including innovation policy, fiscal policy, industrial policy, education policy and cohesion policy to achieve smart, sustainable and inclusive growth.

-Professor Mazzucato advises policy makers around the world on innovation-led growth and is currently a member of the Scottish Government’s Council of Economic Advisors; a member of the World Economic Forum’s Council on the Economics of Innovation; a permanent member of the European Commission’s expert group on Innovation for Growth (RISE), a member of the UK Labour Party’s Economic Advisory Committee and a member of SITRA’s (the Finnish Innovation Fund) Advisory Panel.
+She advises policy makers arounds the world on innovation-led growth and is currently a member of the Scottish Government's Council of Economic Advisors; the World Economic Forum's Council on the Economics of Innovation and SITRA's (the Finnish Innovation Fund) Advisory Panel.